sartak/advent-of-code/2023/README.md

 But, it wasn't meant to be.
 I spent an hour and a half debugging what I can't believe ended up being the problem: the "a minimum of four blocks in that direction before it can turn (or even before it can stop at the end)" aside. _Removing_ the conditional that `consecutive >= 4` to be able to stop is what actually _solved_ it for me.
 Which also breaks the second example.
 I'm still baffled.
 My only guess is I must have a second bug somewhere else.

+# Day 18

+Happy with how both parts went!
+For part 1, I first determined the size of the grid in my input (it was just shy of 256x256), since I didn't want to have to dynamically resize.
+I hit a couple snags with ranges (like trying to iterate over `0..-6` which Rust doesn't let you do).
+At the end I floodfilled by starting at `(0, 0)` (which I knew was empty since I'd already made sure the grid was oversized), then summed up everything I hadn't touched.
+Once I confirmed the example was working, the submission went through immediately.

+For part 2, I remembered the shoelace formula (to easily find the area of an arbitrary polygon) from having looked at other solutions of day 10, which was the pipes puzzle.
+This was the first time I had to do some googling during the solve.
+But, after some finagling, including …

+- an 8 minute, very-ill-considered sorting of the edges by their polar coordinates (give me a break, it was well after my bedtime)
+- getting suspiciously close to, but below, the right answer on the example, which made me quickly realize I need to separately add in the perimeter
+- ending up with an off-by-one error, which a quick `ans += 1` took care of (for both the example and the input!)

+… I eventually got it to work with an acceptable amount of fuss.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |